slerman12/Help-me/Philosophy/Fire.md

 > "Got it," Saruman says.
 "Hydrocarbon is not Ent."
 And he proceeds with his burning.[^3][^4]

-Unlike fission, fusion, and unrenewable energy sources, "fire" in the primitive sense of our ancestor-paleolithic days in nature, is, vaporized regular H20, with no-neutrons, water (enchanted) by the power of electrons.
-With residue and sustainable levels of CO2 that the trees can breathe.
-The sun's fire, undergoing fusion rather than combustion, is quite often heavy water.

-[^3]: [the garden of eden](https://github.com/slerman12/BrokenWisdoms/blob/1a40b9eeba475368712def76444c3317418c318d/Philosophy/Fire.md), [now grown to](https://translate.google.com/?sl=sa&tl=en&text=कालोऽस्मि%20लोकक्षयकृत्प्रवृद्धो&op=translate) the modern [time, the destroyer of worlds](https://scroll.in/article/1053670/now-i-am-become-death-the-destroyer-of-worlds-truth-and-lies-in-oppenheimers-gita-moment#:~:text=Verse%2011.32%20of%20the%20Gita,here%20to%20annihilate%20the%20worlds.”), emblazed
-[^4]: This is a reflection of how you start with an interesting premise, educate people a lot with it, and then at the end they forget to attribute the person and premise who and that taught and showed them all of those things, and only notice the original premise.
+This is a reflection of how you start with an interesting premise, educate people a lot with it, and then at the end they forget to attribute the person and premise who and that taught and showed them all of those things, and only notice the original premise.
 But technically, the original premise is accurate.
 "The idea of saying 'everything is one' is counterintuitive to most people." and I think I just showed that pretty well, as well as following through on my "Therefore."
 Once all of the material is burned through, the teacher is just cooked meat.

+[^2]: Magnesium fire produces a lot of pollution.
+[^3]: [the garden of eden](https://github.com/slerman12/BrokenWisdoms/blob/1a40b9eeba475368712def76444c3317418c318d/Philosophy/Fire.md), [now grown to](https://translate.google.com/?sl=sa&tl=en&text=कालोऽस्मि%20लोकक्षयकृत्प्रवृद्धो&op=translate) the modern [time, the destroyer of worlds](https://scroll.in/article/1053670/now-i-am-become-death-the-destroyer-of-worlds-truth-and-lies-in-oppenheimers-gita-moment#:~:text=Verse%2011.32%20of%20the%20Gita,here%20to%20annihilate%20the%20worlds.”), emblazed
+[^4]: Unlike fission, fusion, and unrenewable energy sources, "fire" in the primitive sense of our ancestor-paleolithic days in nature, is, vaporized regular H20, with no-neutrons, water (enchanted) by the power of electrons.
+With residue and sustainable levels of CO2 that the trees can breathe.
+The sun's fire, undergoing fusion rather than combustion, is quite often heavy water.
 [^5]: And there is an argument to be made that we are all just adjectives on a finite number of elementary particles, or even just one ubiquitous one, e.g., photon. <!--We are all flame.--><!-- And depending on the reference frame, those adjectives may widely vary.-->